IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CekProfiling.md

 ![crowdfunding/1: no budgeting](./cf1-no-budgeting.svg)

-For the two validation examples, much of the time is consumed by startup
+For the two validation examples much of the time is consumed by startup
 overhead: in both the crowdfunding example and the zerocoupon example only 25% of the total execution time is spent in `evaluateCek`; in contrast, the much longer-running primetest example spends 94% of its time there.
 We should